Physician Job Description

 See available jobs and Set Job Alerts

-Steps to take to start your career as a Physician and other jobs like it
+Steps to start your career as a Physician (and similar roles)

 • Before jumping into the long journey of becoming a physician, take time to explore your interests in science, healthcare, and helping people.
 Start by taking challenging courses in biology, chemistry, and math.
 Volunteering at hospitals, shadowing doctors, or even working in customer service roles can also help you develop essential skills like communication, empathy, and critical thinking—things every good doctor needs.